 If you want to include your pet in your wedding, here are a few things to keep in mind:

 Find a Pet-Sitter.
 Schedule ahead of time a point-person to take your pet home if he or she is stressed out or the venue won’t allow them to stay until the end of the event.
-Weddings are stressful on everyone, and with being surrounded by new people in a new place, your pet may become anxious.
-Some boarding facilities have pet shuttles to pick your pet up, so call around to check your options.
+Weddings are stressful for everyone, and with being surrounded by new people in a new place, your pet may become anxious.
+We have heard a lot of stories about how CBD oil helped my anxious cat when they were feeling tense.
+CBD oil is a great way to make sure your pet remains calm and can help them overcome the fear of being in a large space with so many people.
+There are also some boarding facilities that have pet shuttles to pick your pet up if you don’t want your pet to stay all evening, so call around to check your options.
+Some of these facilities have calming beds for dogs that could help with any anxiety they feel and help them calm down and relax after such a hectic day.

 Pack a Goodie Bag.
 Fill a reusable tote bag with food, toys and treats.
 Remember to keep your pet hydrated, especially if you’re having a warm summer wedding.